Best Things To Do In Budapest, Hungary

-In September we took one of Gate1 Travel’s European cruises.
-We started in Budapest, cruised along the Danube River, made stops in Vienna and Salzburg, and ended with a few days in Munich Germany for Oktoberfest.
+In September we took a Danube River Cruise with Gate1 Travel.
+We started in Budapest, made stops in Vienna and Salzburg, and ended in Munich Germany for Oktoberfest.
 It was an unforgettable experience!

-European cruises from Budapest to Munich are very popular, so if you’re planning to take one, I highly recommend arriving to Budapest 1-2 days early so you can spend some time in one of Europe’s most beautiful cities.
+A Danube River Cruise from Budapest to Munich is one of the most popular things to do in Budapest.
+If you’re planning to take one, I highly recommend arriving to Budapest 1-2 days early so you can spend some time in one of Europe’s most beautiful cities.

 Best Things To Do In Budapest Hungary